What is CMYK, RGB & PMS?

 Try this exercise to illustrate the color gamut incompatibilities:

-Using PageMaker, Quark XPress, InDesign, or PhotoShop, convert RGB blue to CMYK.
+Using InDesign, PhotoShop, or any other design software that has color gamut selection, convert RGB blue to CMYK.
 Watch what happens to the color.
 Does it turn to purple?
 Now reduce the percentage of magenta by 50% and watch it turn back to blue.
 This is a dramatic example of how additive and subtractive color spaces are not perfectly overlapped.